igarnier/huxiang/README.md

 A library for functorially defined communicating state machines over TCP.

 For now, this code should certainly not be used for purposes beyond experimenting.
-The library provides a functor `Node.Make` parameterized by a "process".
+The library provides a functor `Node.Make` parameterized by a "process".
 A process specifies
 1) which messages can be sent and received, and
 2) a transition function from input to outputs.